StyraHem/ShellyForHASS/README.md

 - Control (turn on/off, dim, color, effects, up/down etc.)
 - Sensors for most of the attributes
 - Works with Shelly default settings, no extra configuration
-- Run locally, you don't have to add the device to Shelly Cloud
+- Runs locally, you don't have to add the device to Shelly Cloud
-- Coexist with Shelly Cloud so you can continue to use Shelly Cloud and Shelly apps
+- Coexists with Shelly Cloud so you can continue to use Shelly Cloud and Shelly apps
 - Using CoAP and REST for communication (not MQTT)
 - Working with both static or dynamic ip addresses on your devices
 - Using events so very fast response (no polling)
-- Support restric login with username and password (0.0.3-)
+- Support restrict login with username and password (0.0.3-)
 - Version sensor to show version of component and pyShelly (0.0.4)
 - Device configuration (name, show switch as light) (0.0.4)
 - Discovery can be turned off (0.0.4)